Electronic Reporting Tool (ERT)

 Announcements about the ERT will be made available on the CHIEF Listserv.
 Notices are sent directly to a member's email address.

-ERT Version 5.0 Program Files - April 15, 2020 (Zip 7.5 MB).
+ERT Version 6 Program Files - Febraury 28,2022 (10 MB).
+NOTE: ERT Application and data file must be located on a local computer and not the network or thumb drive to work consistently.
+ERTv5 has been updated to ERTv6.
 Because there are issues with executable file download, a zip file is located by the link.
-This version of the program requires either MS Access 2007 SP2, MS Access 2010, MS Access 2013, MS Access 2016 or MS Access Runtime.
+This version of the program requires either MS Access 2010, MS Access 2013, MS Access 2016 , MSAccess 2019, MSAccess 365 or MS Access Runtime.
 Download the zip file to your hard drive, open and unzip the file will give access to the manual and the database to a folder that you select.
 If you do not have MS Access 2010, 2013 or 2016, 2019 or 365 download and install the version of MS Access Runtime for the version of Office that you have installed on your computer.
-Running the ERT application (ERT5.accdb) will open the program with MS Access.
+MS Access 365 Runtime will work with Office 365 and Office 2019.
+Running the ERT application (ERT6.accdb) will open the program with MS Access.

 Example ERT Project Data Sets (PDS) and field data import files

 Two example Project Data Sets are available for use as examples of comprehensive data entry and documentation.
 The file Method 29-30B Example Data 2014 (zip) contains a populated Project Data Set example of single and paired train manual test methods.
 A second Project Data Set which is unpopulated is provided for users to test the importing of field data.
 Included in the ZIP file are two spreadsheet files and two XML files for use in demonstrating importing the point and header field data.
-The file RATA_DATA_Demo_08-27-2012 (ZIP 19 M) contains a populated Project Data Set example of instrumental test methods and the performance specifications for those test methods.
+The file RATA DATA Demo 08-27-2012 (zip) contains a populated Project Data Set example of instrumental test methods and the performance specifications for those test methods.
 Updated October 2014.

 Who should use this spreadsheet or XML schema?